Is It Legal to Use Your Phone at a Red Light in New York State?

 Well, no. At least that is what the cop will tell you who might pull you over to give you a ticket.

-According to the New York State Department of Motor Vehicles, the following are all considered illegal, when you are behind the wheel of a car, while it is in motion (which includes being at a red light), from the DMV website:
+According to the New York State Department of Motor Vehicles, the following are all considered illegal, when you are behind the wheel of a car, while it is in motion (which includes being at a red light).

 - talking on a handheld mobile telephone